Frequently Asked Questions - General

 - Advise the Minister or other functions assigned by the Minister

-A separate Registration Board will be established for each of the 12 professions.
-The objective of each board is to protect the public by fostering high standards of professional conduct, education, training and competence among those registered.
+A separate Registration Board will be established for each of the professions.
+The objective of each Registration Board is to protect the public by fostering high standards of professional conduct, education, training and competence among those registered.

 Each Registration Board will consist of 13 voluntary members with a lay majority as follows: 6 will be elected by registrants of their profession (3 engaged in the practice of that profession, 2 engaged in the management of services provided by it and one in the education and training of it).
 The remaining 7 will be appointed by the Minister (one from the management of the public health sector, the social care sector or both, one from a voluntary or private sector organisation concerned with health or social care, one involved in the training of that profession and 4 representing the interest of the general public).